FatinShadab/BOTANIST/README.md

 # BOTANIST
- BOTANIST is a end to end ml-web project of detecting potato and pepper-bell diseasese
+ BOTANIST is a end to end ml-web project of detecting potato and pepper-bell diseases.

  ## Table of Contents
 * [Technologies](#technologies-used)